rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2016-11-13-all-of-which-are-american-dreams.md

 [^3]: Restrictions apply:

       - Twitter has a [longstanding issue](https://twittercommunity.com/t/nondeterminstic-behavior-for-lists-members-create-all/53640/22) where bulk lists created through the API might be missing members.
 It's nothing a little <code class="language-bash">while</code> loop can't fix, and even an incomplete list can be enough.
-      - <code class="language-bash">t</code> has it's own [longstanding issue](https://github.com/sferik/t/issues/263): it runs up against rate limits if you use it to fetch a large list of followers.
+      - <code class="language-bash">t</code> has its own [longstanding issue](https://github.com/sferik/t/issues/263): it runs up against rate limits if you use it to fetch a large list of followers.
 This one probably requires a patch / PR.